royllo/explorer/util/test/common-test/README.md

 ### unlimitedRoylloCoin

 This coin is used to test the case of a coin with an asset group and two emissions.
-**Emission possible** : you will have an asset group. and two emissions.
+**Emission possible** : you will have an asset group and two emissions.